asyncio is a Python 3’s built-in library. This means it’s already installed if

 the loop, and Telethon will be happy with any approach.

 Of course, there are better tools to run code hourly or daily, see below.

 Asynchronous IO is a really powerful tool, as we’ve seen.
 There are plenty

 asyncio and that you can integrate

 - aiohttp is like the infamous requests but asynchronous.

 - quart is an asynchronous alternative to Flask.

 - aiocron lets you schedule things to run things at a desired time, or run some tasks hourly, daily, etc.

 And of course, asyncio itself!
 It has a lot of methods that let you do nice things.
 For example, you can run requests in parallel:

-This code will get the 10 last messages from @TelethonChat, send one to @TelethonOfftopic, and also download the profile
+This code will get the 10 last messages from @telegram, send one to the chat with yourself, and also

 A different way would be: